 Why wear a face covering

 COVID-19 is mainly spread through close contact and droplets that come from your nose and mouth.
 For example, when you cough, sneeze or talk loudly.
 Wearing a face covering reduces the spread of these droplets.
 It also helps stop the spread of the virus from people who may not know they have it.

-If you have COVID-19 or have symptoms, you must self-isolate.
-Do this even if you wear a face covering.
+If you have COVID-19 or have symptoms, you must self-isolate (stay in your room).
+Do this even if you wear a medical face mask.

 If you wear a face covering, you should still do the important things needed to stop the spread of the virus.

 - covering your mouth and nose with a tissue or your sleeve when you cough and sneeze